Welcome Center

 About Us

-The Welcome Center is a one stop shop for college support services focused on encouraging first year students towards academic achievement, social integration, and personal success with the assistance of a strong support network of peers, staff, and faculty.
+The Welcome Center is a one stop shop for college support services focused on encouraging students towards academic achievement, social integration, and personal success with the assistance of a strong support network of peers, staff, and faculty.
 Through our extensive services, we help to ensure a successful transition into college by providing opportunities and resources for students to network, foster a sense of community, and participate in academic enrichment.

 To learn information on what the Welcome Center has to offer, please scroll down!